-Departments were required to develop their FY 19-20 budget at operating expense levels similar to the current year FY 18-19 budget amounts.
-Inflationary and/or market adjustments for fixed costs items such as fuel, electric, if available, and liability insurance, although most departments could not fund normal activities with the increased costs of these adjustments without an increase to the overall budget.
+Departments were required to develop their FY 2019-20 budget at operating expense levels similar to the current year FY 2018-19 budget amounts.
+Inflationary and/or market adjustments for fixed cost items such as fuel, electric, and liability insurance, were made to departments that could not fund normal activities with the increased costs of these adjustments without an increase to the overall budget.